There are several different types of breast cancer.

 - Locally advanced breast cancer is an invasive breast cancer that has spread to areas near the breast, such as the chest wall.

-- Secondary breast cancer (also called metastatic or advanced breast cancer) is an invasive breast cancer that has spread from the breast to other parts of the body.
+- Metastatic breast cancer (also called advanced breast cancer) is an invasive breast cancer that has spread from the breast to other parts of the body.